 Temporary exam arrangements due to illness and disability or other reasons

-If you need temporary modified exam arrangements to be made for you due to illness or disability or another reason, you'll need to submit a request to your parent school with up to date medical evidence (a medical note dated within four weeks before the start of the exam session).
+If you need temporary modified exam arrangements to be made for you due to illness or disability or another reason, you'll need to submit a request to your parent department with up to date medical evidence (a medical note dated within four weeks before the start of the exam session).

 You'll receive an email from the Exams team once your exam arrangements have been made.